milkbottledude/woodlands-jb_tracker/README.md

 17    0    0    0    0  0    1    9.659258e-01 -2.588190e-01               1.477880     1.977073                                    7
 18    0    0    0    0  0    1    8.660254e-01 -5.000000e-01               3.377438     2.247915                                    8
 ```
 Immediately we can see some improvements.
-If you remember, the images for rows [7 LINKKKK]() and [8 LINKKKKKKK]() are devoid of cars on the road to Johor, so the congestion value should be closer to 0.
-We can see that the RFR model has predicted a smaller value for both rows, especially row 7 with only 0.09.
+If you remember, the images for rows [7](GCloud/test_snaps/11-21_08-00_Thu.jpg) and [8](GCloud/test_snaps/11-21_09-00_Thu.jpg) are devoid of cars on the road to Johor, so the congestion value should be closer to 0.
+We can see that the RFR model has predicted a smaller value for both rows 📉, especially row 7 with only 0.09 👍

 Furthermore, take a look at rows 9 and 10.
-They both have increased, but row 9 has a congestion value of 2.89, really high!
-And lo and behold, the image for row 9 has a traffic jam spanning along the entire length of road, same for row10.
+They both have increased 🔺, but row 9 has a congestion value of 2.89, really high!
+And true enough, the image for [row 9](GCloud/test_snaps/11-21_10-00_Thu.jpg) has a traffic jam spanning along the entire length of road, same for [row 10](GCloud/test_snaps/11-21_11-00_Thu.jpg).

 But heres where it gets **really** good.
-Line 16 shows a prediction value of 0.6, which is true if you look at the corresponding [image LINKKKKKK](), no jam.
+Line 16 shows a prediction value of 0.6, which is true if you look at the corresponding [image](GCloud/test_snaps/11-23_06-00_Sat.jpg), no jam.
 Look at Line 17, which indicates the startings of a traffic jam with a not too high but not too low congestion value of 1.47.
-What do you see in the [image LINKKK]()?
-At the top right, you can see some cars starting to pile up and form a small jam, near the entrance to the Johor customs.
+What do you see in the [image](GCloud/test_snaps/11-23_07-00_Sat.jpg)?
+At the top right, you can see some cars starting to pile up and form a small jam 🚗🚙, near the entrance to the Johor customs!

-Now for the grand finale, Line 18, coming in with the highest value we have seen yet at 3.37 arbitrary units.
-A near perfect prediction, as the jam in the corresponding [image LINKKKKKK] has fully taken form and now snakes the entire stretch of road between the customs of the two countries.
+Now for the grand finale, Line 18, coming in with the highest value we have seen yet at 3.37 arbitrary units 📈.
+A near perfect prediction, as the jam in the corresponding [image](GCloud/test_snaps/11-23_08-00_Sat.jpg) has fully taken form and now snakes the entire stretch of road between the customs of the two countries.

-I would have liked for some of the rows congestion values, especially row 10's, to be higher, considering the magnitude of the jams in their corresponding images look like 4s or 5s.
-However, thats my fault for drawing the bounding boxes to varying sizes, causing their areas to defer greatly.
-I should have know that bounding boxes are for identifying objects and not meant to be used in the way I am using them now.
-I think from now on I will just rate the congestion situation on a scale from 1 to 5 without drawing bounding boxes, just using my eyes.
-It won't be as cool as using CVAT bounding boxes and object detection model YOLO, but I think this is the right choice.
-It will lead to more consistent congestion values and take up less time.
-Sometimes the simple option is the best
+I would have liked for some of the rows congestion values, especially row 10's, to be higher 🔺, since the magnitude of the jams in their corresponding images look like 4s or 5s.
+However, thats my fault for drawing the bounding boxes of varying sizes, causing their areas to defer greatly.
+I should have known that bounding boxes are for identifying objects and not meant to be used in the way I am using them now.

+I think from now on, I will just rate the congestion situation on a scale from 1 to 5 without drawing bounding boxes, based on how many fifths of the causeway the cars take up.
+It won't be as cool as using CVAT bounding boxes and the object detection model YOLO 🤖, but I think this is the right choice.
+It will lead to more consistent congestion values and take up less time ⏳.
+Sometimes the simplest option is best.

 #### Decision Tree Regression
-Unless I was trying to create a model that I could easily understand its regression process, or save a miniscule amount of computational space, I probably would not pick a decision tree regressor model over a random forest regressor model.
+Unless I was trying to create a model that I could easily understand its regression process, or save a miniscule amount of computational space 💻, I probably would not pick a decision tree regressor model 🌲 over a random forest regressor model 🌲🌲🌲.
 However, I do want to see how the Decision Tree Regressor model fares against its more robust counterpart, the Random Forest Regressor model, and see how large the difference in predictions are, if any.

 ```
 19  test_df = pd.read_csv('test_df.csv')